-Not long ago, phishing was primarily aimed at the consumer market, and malware was considered the biggest threat to businesses.
-Today, phishing is the top social attack on businesses and responsible for most security breaches.
+Phishing was primarily aimed at the consumer market not long ago, and malware was considered the biggest threat to businesses.
+Today, phishing is the top social attack on companies and is responsible for most security breaches.

 What is phishing?